Illeeminati/doc/docs/source/rules/rules.rst

 Players of placeholder should not post any illegal content that is considered lawbreaking, this includes videos, pictures or any other content that is of a sensative or graphic nature.
 It should also be noted that any form of piracy is also prohibited at placeholder.

    | **Example 1:**
-   | Mike wants to play with his friends but cannot afford to buy the base GTA:SA game, he asks in discord for a link to a pirated version of the game and someone responds with a link.
+   | Dylan wants to play with his friends but cannot afford to buy the base GTA:SA game, he asks in discord for a link to a pirated version of the game and someone responds with a link.

    | **Example 2:**
    | When browsing the forums or discord you come across an image of a raccoon engaged in sexual acts with a human.
 This is illegal content and should be reported immediately.

    | **Example 3:**
-   | Mike posts a video link of a very graphic real life shooting to show to his friends in general chat in discord.
+   | Dylan posts a video link of a very graphic real life shooting to show to his friends in general chat in discord.
 This is prohibited and should be reported immediately.

 *****************
 Third Party Apps